See also: Where to stay in Tokyo

 Check out the cute animal cafés

 If you just want some cuddle time thanks to a no-pet rule at home, Tokyo’s animal cafés are right for you.
 Ranging from typical cat and dog cafés to the more exotic hedgehog and owl cafés, visitors can choose which animal to enjoy a hot cuppa with.
 Do respect rules set by the staff and be gentle when handling these precious animals; it may be a good idea to research ethical cafés beforehand and avoid those that treat their inhabitants without care.
+Some of the best animals cafe's can be found in Ikebukuro.
+See more of the best things to do in Ikebukuro.

 Eat under the tracks